fferflo/einx/docs/source/faq/solver.rst

   Stage-1 tree for ``b (s [r])... c``.

-This includes several semantic checks, e.g. to ensure that axis names do not appear more than once per expression.
+This includes semantic checks, e.g. to ensure that axis names do not appear more than once per expression.

 Stage 2: Expanding ellipses
 ---------------------------